|Card Details and Application Link|

 FM Mini Review: This one should be in everyone's wallet.
 Incredible signup bonus for a no-fee card.
 Great card for 5X categories.
 Excellent companion card to Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred.

 Card Type: Visa Signature Business

-Earning rate: 5X office supplies ⚬ 5X cellular/landline/cable (on up to $25,000 in total purchases in 5x categories annually) ⚬ 2X gas and restaurants ⚬ 5X Lyft through March 2022
+Earning rate: 5X office supplies ⚬ 5X cellular/landline/cable (on up to $25,000 in total purchases in 5x categories annually) ⚬ 2X on the first $25K in combined purchases at gas stations and restaurants each cardmember year ⚬ 5X Lyft through March 2025

 See also: Chase Ultimate Rewards Complete Guide

-The Chase Ink Business Cash is one of my favorite cards.
+The Ink Business Cash® Credit Card is one of my favorite cards.
 It has no annual fee, it offers awesome 5X category bonuses (and a couple decent 2X bonuses), and even though it is advertised as a cash back card it actually earns valuable Chase Ultimate Rewards points.
 Surprisingly this no-fee card offers a few valuable perks as well: auto rental coverage, 1 year extended warranty, and 120 day purchase protection.